ASP.NET Web Deployment using Visual Studio: Deploying to Production

-The application that you created is now running in the cloud in a web site that is just like what you will use for production.
+The application that you created is now running in the cloud in a web app that is just like what you will use for production.
 Since everything is working correctly, the next step is to deploy to production.

 Deploy to production

-The process for creating a production web site and deploying to production is the same as for staging, except that you need to exclude the robots.txt from deployment.
+The process for creating a production web app and deploying to production is the same as for staging, except that you need to exclude the robots.txt from deployment.
 To do that you'll edit the publish profile file.